westelh/jmusicbot-container/README.md

 ## Run
 You need a config file for the bot 📑

-If you haven't created one yet, follow the [official guide](https://jmusicbot.com/setup/) to make your config file.
+First, follow the [official guide](https://jmusicbot.com/setup/) to make your config file.

 ### Example
-Replace "your.cfg" with your config file. **Application in the container reads config file from /config.txt.**
+Replace "$(pwd)/your.cfg" with the path to your config file. **Application in the container reads config file from /config.txt.**

 `docker run -it -v "$(pwd)"/your.cfg:/config.txt westelh/jmusicbot:latest`